The link with Sage sits in each sales channel integration you have created in the software. Before linking Sage with

 - Auto Match to Existing Sage Customer: Each time Tradebox downloads a new order, it can search through your existing Sage accounts and look for a matching customer.
 This is based on email address (email 1 in Sage) and billing post code.
 If Tradebox finds a match it will automatically allocate the new sale to the existing Sage customer.
 This can potentially slow down the operation of the software.

-Use Customer Billing Address: If an order is placed by a customer that already exists in Sage, this will instruct Tradebox to ignore the address on the order itself and instead use the billing address from the Sage customer account on the Sage invoice or sales order.
+Use Customer Billing Address: If an order is placed by a customer that already exists in Sage, this will instruct Tradebox to ignore the billing address on the order itself and instead populate the billing address on the Sage invoice or sales order from the Sage customer record.

 Set Terms Agreed Flag: Sets the terms agreed flag in the Credit Control section of the Sage customer record to yes.